 Related Article - How To Get Rid Of Beta-Alanine Itch

-Vitamins (like Vitamin D) and minerals are a standard part of any healthy diet.
-However, when you are performing a vigorous exercise program, HIIT workouts, or other strenuous activities, you may need supplementation.
+Vitamins (like Vitamin D & B) and minerals are a standard part of most pre-workout supplements.
+The idea is, when you are performing a vigorous exercise program, HIIT workouts, or other strenuous activities, you may need these.

 Potassium can help reduce lactic acid buildup, which will help your workouts last longer by delaying fatigue.